-Independent Environmental Monitoring Program - Blind River Refinery
+Independent Environmental Monitoring Program: Blind River Refinery

-Cameco Corporation is licensed by the Canadian Nuclear Safety Commission (CNSC) to operate the Blind River Refinery (BRR), located in Blind River, ON.
-The facility refines uranium concentrates (yellowcake) from uranium mines around the world, including northern Saskatchewan, to produce uranium trioxide (UO3), an intermediate product of the nuclear fuel cycle.
+|Facility description||The facility refines uranium concentrates (yellowcake) from uranium mines around the world, including northern Saskatchewan, to produce uranium trioxide (UO3), an intermediate product of the nuclear fuel cycle.
 The UO3 is then shipped to Cameco’s Port Hope Conversion Facility for further processing.|

 - Interactive map and IEMP results